alceballosa/alceballosa.github.io/home.md

 ## News

+- *2021/06*: Completed the graduate specialization in Analytics and Data Science at Universidad de Antioquia
 - *2021/04*: The GeoAI team at South Pole, which I am part of, was awarded with a 15,000 USD (in Azure credits) grant by Microsoft to develop ML models for land cover classification
 - *2021/02*: Admitted to Northeastern University's CS Ph.D. program!
 - *2020/08*: Awarded the <a href="https://www.fulbright.edu.co/resultadosposgrados2020/">Fulbright Ph.D. scholarship</a>